labgrid-project/labgrid/doc/configuration.rst

 .. code-block:: yaml

    AndroidFastbootDriver:
-     image: mylocal.image
+     boot_image: mylocal.image
      sparse_size: 100M

 Arguments:
-  - boot_image (str): image key referring to the image to boot
+  - boot_image (str): optional, image key referring to the image to boot
-  - flash_images (dict): partition to image key mapping referring to images to flash to the device
+  - flash_images (dict): optional, partition to image key mapping referring to images to flash to the device
   - sparse_size (str): optional, sparse files greater than given size (see fastboot manpage -S option for allowed size suffixes).
 The default is the same as the fastboot default, which is computed after querying the target's